Ivan-Korpalo/project-21/README.md

 4. Game objective: the user attempts to beat the dealer by getting a count as close to 21 as possible, without going over 21.

-5. The user will receive 2 cards
+5. The user will initially receive 2 cards

-    -Cards must be randomized
+    -Cards are drawn from the top of the deck

     -Create a variable “playerSum” to store the value of the player’s sum of cards.